 Modern Foreign Languages

 MFL is part of the Communication area at Worstead.
+The agreed language we teach is French at KS2.
 Please click the link above for more details.